Okeelanta, Florida: History

-In early 1913, Thomas E. Will, a former college professor, college president, and secretary of the American Forestry Association, purchased almost 900 acres of land south of South Bay and adjacent to 120 acres of land he had previously purchased.
-Later that year, Will launched the planned community of Okeelanta on what is now where the Bolles Canal meets the North New River Canal, laying out small plots to sell to settlers.
-His son Lawrence was one of the first five settlers.
-Although the settlers had difficulty farming the soil muck, they eventually managed by varying their crops of beans, potatoes, cabbage, and lettuce.
-Will himself joined the group of settlers in late 1914.
-Supplies were shipped to the community by boat up the New River from Fort Lauderdale, almost sixty miles away.
-In early 1915, a store was built after Will offered the store owner a lot free of charge.
-New settlers arrived during 1915.
-In 1916, the Palm Beach County School Board built a one-room schoolhouse on a lot donated by Will.

 By 1917, there were 110 families in the town, plus a hotel, town hall, lumberyard, blacksmith, and barber.
 Will and other residents organized for the construction of a road from West Palm Beach to Fort Myers through Okeelanta.
 Although the road was built, it bypassed Okeelanta and ran along the south shore of Lake Okeechobee four miles north.
 Nevertheless, a dirt road was constructed along the spoil bank of the Bolles Canal connecting Okeelanta with the cross-state highway at Six Mile Bridge, just southeast of Belle Glade.

 By 1920, the town population had grown to 200 residents, despite problems with the soil, floods, freezes, and mosquitoes.
 However, that year saw a particularly devastating flood, which caused a suspension of agricultural operations.
 Will left Okeelanta for Fort Lauderdale on what he believed would be a temporary basis.
 The early 1920s saw the water table alternately sink to levels ideal for farming, but too low for shipping, or to levels too high for farming yet ideal for shipping.
 By 1925, a visitor reported Okeelanta to be almost deserted, with the north side of the Bolles Canal reverting to sawgrass and boggy ground in front of the old hotel.
 The disastrous 1928 Okeechobee hurricane put a final end to Okeelanta.